|CAS Number||UN/NA Number||DOT Hazard Label||USCG CHRIS Code|

 Remove: No recommendation is made specifying the need for removing clothing that becomes wet or contaminated.

-Breathing: If a person breathes large amounts of this chemical, move the exposed person to fresh air at once.
-If breathing has stopped, perform mouth-to-mouth resuscitation.
+Breathing: RESPIRATORY SUPPORT - If a person breathes large amounts of this chemical, move the exposed person to fresh air at once.
+If breathing has stopped, perform artificial respiration.
 Keep the affected person warm and at rest.
 Get medical attention as soon as possible.
-(NIOSH, 2016)
+(NIOSH, 2022)

 AEGLs (Acute Exposure Guideline Levels)